shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 3.4 The "Provided Copy": What You Receive for Grant-Back Use (License Sections 3.d & 4.e.iv)

-A significant aspect of the VOD Reaction License Version 0.3 relates to the specific copy of the Licensee's Derivative Work that you may request and receive for your grant-back reuse.
-Section 3.d of the License defines terms like the "Published Version" (the Derivative Work as publicly distributed by the Licensee) and the "Provided Copy" (the digital copy the Licensee gives you, particularly for grant-back).
+A significant aspect of the VOD Reaction License concerns the specific copy of the Licensee's Derivative Work you may request and receive for grant-back reuse.
+To manage this, Section 3.d of the License defines key terms: the "Published Version" (the Derivative Work as publicly distributed by the Licensee) and the "Provided Copy" (the digital copy prepared for and delivered to you, particularly for grant-back).

 <details>
 <summary>Understanding what you are entitled to in this "Provided Copy" is key.</summary>